nestibry/pet-space/README.md

 ## User Story
 ```
 AS A potential pet parent searching for the perfect pet,
-I WANT to be able to search by animal breed, age, size, and location.
+I WANT to be able to search by animal type, age, size, and location.
 SO THAT I can find my dream pet!
 ```